 Visit the National Forest

-The government is allowing one form of exercise once a day in your local area, with your household, support bubble or with one other person, whilst keeping to 2 metre social distancing.
-If you live locally, we hope everyone can continue to enjoy walking and cycling through our woodlands and open spaces, however we must all take responsibility to ensure the National Forest remains safe for everyone to use.
+You can now spend time in outdoor public spaces for recreation on your own, with your household or support bubble, or with one other person.
+This means you can sit down for a drink or picnic.
+You must continue to maintain social distance from those outside your household.
+If you live locally, we hope everyone can continue to enjoy walking and cycling through our woodlands and open spaces, however, we must all take responsibility to ensure the National Forest remains safe for everyone to use.
 Please maintain social distancing and do not go on to sites if they are too busy and social distancing is difficult.
 This is essential to stop the spread of coronavirus.

 Please also continue to observe social distancing advice and to take care of the Forest by following the Countryside Code at all times.